Auto-flowering marijuana is popular because it’s easier and faster than growing “photoperiod” (regular) marijuana.

 Note: some autoflowering strains have a really hard time handling hydroponics nutrients, rich organic fertilizers, or rich soil.

 You want to get as maximum development as possible on the flowers before you put the cut to your marijuana plants.

-Many marijuana growers debate whether autoflowering varieties are as potent, tasty, and high-yielding as regular marijuana.
+Many marijuana growers debate whether auto-flowering varieties are as potent, tasty, and high-yielding as regular marijuana.

-In my experience with personally growing autoflowering cannabis and talking to industry professionals, the best knowledge I can provide you is that autoflowering cannabis of a Haze strain, for example, will be about 70-90% as potent and gram-per-watt yielding as a regular Haze strain.
+In my experience with personally growing autoflowering cannabis and talking to industry professionals, the best knowledge I can provide you is that autoflowering cannabis of a Haze strain, for example, will be about 60-80% as potent and gram-per-watt yielding as a regular Haze strain.

 That’s why you use the tips in this article to push your autoflowering marijuana to its highest yield and THC potential.